Chicken Cacciatore in a Terracotta PotMar 03, 2017Posted by Chef LeoPrint

 “Clay pots need to warm up slowly to prevent cracking.
 Give your pot 5 minutes to warm before placing it in a hot oven.” – Leo

-This chicken cacciatore recipe may seem like it has a lot of steps but most can be done ahead of time and then simply put together in the pot and placed near the fire.
+This recipe for chicken cacciatore in the oven may seem like it has a lot of steps but most can be done ahead of time and then simply put together in the pot and placed near the fire.
 I’ve done this dish as a special in many restaurants in Chicago and I feel that if the entire dish is made ahead of time and then allowed to sit in the fridge for 24 hours, the flavors develop depth and intensity.
 When using this method, all you’re really doing is rewarming this dish before serving.
 I like to use smaller clay pots called “cazuelas” for this.
 I put an entree sized portion into each cazuela and then when an order comes up, it’s simply placed into the mouth of the oven until ready.
 It’s usually fast too, like 15 minutes and the sauce is up to a fast simmer.

 Try this dish as I wrote it at first but remember, in Italy, this dish is referred to as “Casalinga” which means home-style.
 It’s not supposed to be exact, just good!
 Add some crushed red pepper for spice or anything else you might have in your pantry.
 This dish is also fantastic if you replace the chicken for rabbit, pork, or veal.
 Get creative, artichokes are nice as well as roasted red peppers.
 I like to serve my chicken cacciatore with polenta.
 I find that the sauce with all the tomatoes, onions, pancetta, and olives goes great with the creamy polenta.
 I hope you enjoy this dish as much as I do.
 Buon appetito!

 Cooking in clay pots has been used by almost every culture throughout history.
-In Southern Italy, the clay pot used for cooking is called “La Pignata”.
+In Southern Italy, the clay pot used for Terracotta cooking is called “La Pignata”.
 The food inside the pot loses little to no moisture because it’s surrounded by steam, creating a tender, flavorful dish.
 Water absorbed within the walls of the pot prevents burning as long as the pot is not allowed to dry out completely.

 Clay pots come glazed or unglazed.
 It is important to select glazed pots that are lead-free and safe for cooking.